aritchie/userdialogs/readme.md

     * The library wasn't really designed or meant for this.
 It was meant for using native dialogs.
 That's it.
 If you need something more customizable, this is not the library for it.

-9. I'm getting a linker issue with System.Drawing.Color

-    * This is due to a new BCL library being added in new versions of Xamarin.
-You need to upgrade to the latest version of Xamarin (VS2019) to use anything beyond 7.0.4

 ## Contributors